Mountains To Sea Trail Package

 - 8 Meals

 - Jet boat ride

 Scroll down for details and optional extras such as bike hire.

 Scheduled or custom dates

-Click on a date to book a tour, or click Request More Info to tell us when you would prefer to ride the trail.
+Click on a date to book a package at the lowest prices, or click Request More Info to tell us your preferred dates.

 Trail grades are based on technical difficulty only.